Self-Hosting AI-Agent-Server

 As introduced in this pull request, developers can follow the instructions to assign a private key directly to the AI agent, enabling it to perform transactions on the user's behalf.

-file with additional variables, such as the key to be assigned, the RPC URL for transaction broadcasting (see Cronos zkEVM Sepolia Testnet URLs) and the DEX router for swaping:
+In particular, we need to update the agent.service.ts file and the .env file with additional variables, such as the key to be assigned, the RPC URL for transaction broadcasting (see Cronos zkEVM Sepolia Testnet URLs) and the DEX router for swaping:

 NODE_ENV=development